 By combining government, technology, and education, this online cross-curricular resource helps you as an educator to teach about coins and the history that surrounds them.
 You can be sure that usmint.gov is a safe place for children to visit.

 Here you will find information and teaching tools in abundance, including teacher-created lesson plans, classroom ideas, and fun-filled projects.
 Kids of all ages enjoy the site's games, activities, and historic stories.

 The main Educators page is your starting point.
 The menu bar on the left side gives you easy access to some of the site's major features.

 - The Coin Curricula Center (focused on circulating coins)

 - Circulating coin programs for the penny (Lincoln Bicentennial series), nickel (Westward Journey Nickel Series), quarter (America the Beautiful Quarters Program and others), and dollar (Presidential and Native American) coins

-- Activities and Resources: lots of ideas and tools for your classroom, such as the Games Center and Classroom Gadgets.
+- Activities and Resources: lots of ideas and tools for your classroom, such as the Games Center.

 - Financial Literacy: a full page of financial literacy games, lesson plans, and links that help kids learn the ins and outs of handling money.

 Many of our most important features are easily accessible right from the main page of the Educators area.